-I get asked often what my favorite lenses are for vlogging on our youtube channel or shooting adult videos for our adult website (can’t link here, we keep this site SFW) and why.
+I get asked often what my favorite lenses are for vlogging on our youtube channel or shooting videos and why.

 In the blog, we’ll talk about Canon lenses.

-When vlogging for youtube or shooting POV videos with my wife Bryci, I use a Canon 80D, at 60fps in 1080p.
+When vlogging for youtube or shooting online videos, I use a Canon 80D, at 60fps in 1080p.
 I use one of two lenses pretty much always, because they are both whisper silent.

 1. Canon 10-18mm f4-5.6 EF-S IS STM (amazon)

 This is a great lens for vlogging at arms length without massive warp.

 A great deal of the videos in our youtube channel where it’s me talking, and I am walking around.. are shot with this lens, on the Canon 80D body.